What is AIDS?

-AIDS is advanced HIV infection or late-stage HIV.
-Someone with AIDS may develop a wide range of health conditions like – pneumonia, thrush, fungal infections, TB, toxoplasmosis and cytomegalovirus.
+AIDS is an advanced HIV infection or late-stage HIV.
+Someone with AIDS may develop a wide range of health conditions like – pneumonia, thrush, fungal infections, TB, toxoplasmosis.

-There is also an increased risk of developing medical illness like cancer and brain illnesses.
-CD4 count refers to the number of T-helper cells in a cubic millilitre of blood.
-A person may referred as AIDS affected, when CD4 count drops below 200 cells per cubic millilitre of blood.
+There is also an increased risk of developing a medical illness like cancer and brain illnesses.
+CD4 count refers to the number of T-lymphocytes in a cubic millimetre of blood.
+A person may be referred to as “AIDS-affected” when the CD4 count drops below 200 cells per cubic millimetre of blood.

 Symptoms of AIDS

 As AIDS is a virus infection, the symptoms related to acute HIV infection can be similar to flu or other viral illnesses, like –